WilliamBattsIII/doubleword/doc/CPU.md

 ### differentiation between supervisor and user privilege
 This feature is found in many modern processors and allows for development of complex operating systems.
 ### paging (not a feature)
-Programming advanced software and operating systems for this processor would be much easier with paging and memory protection.
+Programming advanced software and operating systems for this processor would be much easier with paging and virtual memory.
 However, that's not a thing - since I still don't know enough about it at the moment, and I figured "keep it simple" was a good excuse.
+However, in the interest of practicality, a rudimentary form of memory protection has been implemented with the Memory Access Table - a designated bitmap of the privilege levels required to access specific blocks of memory.